-The Council may appoint and dissolve committees, sub-committees, and advisory groups.

-- Each committee will consist of at least eight Cllrs, proportional to the political strength of the Council.
-The exception being the Planning Committee which will consist of at least six Cllrs. - 3 Cllrs who are not members of a committee may participate in debate but will not be permitted to vote on business at that meeting - 4 Council will decide the frequency of committee meetings. - The Chairs of committees will manage meetings in a way that maximises engagement of the public as well as Cllrs, without compromising the decision-making process - 6 Unless the Council determines otherwise, a committee may appoint a subcommittee whose terms of reference and members shall be determined by the committee. - 7 The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - 8 Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - 9 When appointing a committee the Council: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a committee up until the date of the next annual meeting of the Council; - iii. shall, after it has appointed the members of a standing committee, appoint the chair of the committee. - iv. may dissolve a committee.
+- 1 The Council may appoint and dissolve committees, sub-committees, and advisory groups. - 2 Each committee will consist of at least eight Cllrs, proportional to the political strength of the Council.
+The exception being the Planning Committee and Grants Committee which will consist of at least six Cllrs. - 3 Cllrs who are not members of a committee may participate in debate but will not be permitted to vote on business at that meeting. - 4 Council will decide the frequency of committee meetings. - 5 The Chairs of committees will manage meetings in a way that maximises engagement of the public as well as Cllrs, without compromising the decision-making process - 6 Unless the Council determines otherwise, a committee may appoint a subcommittee whose terms of reference and members shall be determined by the committee. - 7 The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council.

+- 8 Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - 9 When appointing a committee the Council: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a committee up until the date of the next annual meeting of the Council; - iii. shall, after it has appointed the members of a standing committee, appoint the chair of the committee. - iv. may dissolve a committee.

-16. Terms of reference of the Oversight Committee
+16. Terms of reference of the Operations and Assets Committee

-- The committee will be responsible for and review of: - i.
+- 1 The committee will be responsible for and the review of: - i.
 Chapters comprising the Council's constitution (excluding Standing Orders, Finance Regulations, Cllrs code of conduct that must be reviewed by Council); - ii.
 Financial administration, including savings and investments, monitoring income and expenditure against the budget and making recommendations to Council accordingly. - iii.
 All aspects of risk management and insurance - iv.
 All aspects of Health and Safety policy and monitoring of health and safety incidents, such as staff accidents at work or accidents to the public on the Council's estate - v.
-The Frome Town Hall and the Council estate

-- vi.
-Policies and processes related to communications and marketing, including FTC events and those events that FTC supports. - vii.
-ICT planning and delivery (including websites and CRM) and matters relating to data protection. - viii.
-All aspects of community engagement and participation including organisational support and the Welcome Hub - ix.
-All aspects related to human resources (both paid staff and volunteers) beyond the remit of the Council and the Town Clerk, including changes to the organisation chart so long as these are within the overall staff budget, and establishing a group comprising three Cllrs including the Chair of the committee and the Leader to advise the Oversight Committee on issues related to staff grievance, complaints, disciplinary issues and other issues related to individual staff members beyond the authority of the Town Clerk - x.
+The Council's estate (excluding major assets such as the Cheese and Grain and the Badger's Hill Stadium, the Key Centre and Frome Town Hall which will be discussed by Council) - vii.
+ICT planning and delivery (including websites and CRM) and matters relating to data protection. - ix.
+All aspects related to human resources (both paid staff and volunteers) beyond the remit of the Council and the Town Clerk, including changes to the organisation chart so long as these are within the overall staff budget, and establishing a group comprising three Cllrs including the Chair of the committee and the Chair of the Council to advise the Operations and Assets Committee on issues related to staff grievance, complaints, disciplinary issues and other issues related to individual staff members beyond the authority of the Town Clerk - x.
+Resolve whether to recruit a new post whose works falls under the remit of the Operations and Assets Committee, - xi.
 Civic and twinning matters